Pan-Seared Venison Medallions

 However, with proper preparation, the intensity of the “gamey” flavor can be reduced and become more enjoyable for a broader audience.

-So if you are one of those that just can’t quite handle the taste of venison the way it was meant to be, try marinating it in buttermilk.
+So, if you are one of those who just can’t quite handle the taste of venison the way it was meant to be, try marinating it in buttermilk.

 All kidding aside, soaking the tenderloins in milk or buttermilk in the fridge overnight will help draw out any blood in the meat as well as get rid of your gamey taste.